Navi Mumbai International Airport: Construction and opening

-The Adani Group took over the management of the airport project in 2021, with construction beginning in August that year.
-Land acquisition had been completed in 2019, and the full project land was handed over in July 2022 after resettlement measures.
-By November 2023, Adani reported 57% of physical work completed.

-On 8 October 2025, Prime Minister Narendra Modi inaugurated the Navi Mumbai Airport's Phase 1.
+In September 2019, GVK awarded a contract for construction of the airport to Larsen & Toubro.
+The Adani Group took over the management of the airport project in 2021, and Navi Mumbai International Airport Limited (NMIAL), a special-purpose vehicle was established between Adani Airport Holdings and CIDCO for the purpose.
+The construction began in August that year.
+While initial land acquisition for the core area had been completed in 2019, the entire project land was handed over only in July 2022 after resettlement measures.
+By November 2023, Adani reported that 57% of the work for first phase has been completed.
+On 8 October 2025, Modi inaugurated the first phase of the airport for public operations.